-Kristen is a writer and writing coach, helping writers polish and nonwriters write.
-She belongs to the Editorial Freelancers Association, Christian Editor Network, and American Christian Fiction Writers.
-She was recently nominated as 2014 president of the ACFW Central Florida Chapter.
+Kristen Stieffel is a writer and writing coach specializing in speculative fiction.
+She has edited nonfiction, Bible studies, and novels for the general market and the Christian submarket and teaches at writers conferences.
+She belongs to the Editorial Freelancers Association, Christian Editor Connection, and American Christian Fiction Writers.
+She was recently re-elected as president of the ACFW Central Florida Chapter.
 Her editing credits include The Ghosts of Emily Gray by C. Keith Carpenter, Veiled Destiny by Shirin Humzani, and Winter by Keven Newsome.
 She is also the associate editor of Havok magazine.

 Kristen is seeking publication for a four-book fantasy series, The Prophet’s Chronicle.
 Book 1, Alara’s Call, is complete.
 Book 2 is ready for editing, and Book 3 is half-finished.